Tommy (1975 film): Changes from the album

-Unlike other filmed rock operas (such as that of Pink Floyd's The Wall), the album is never dubbed over the film.
+Unlike some other filmed rock operas (such as the only partially re-recorded soundtrack of Pink Floyd's The Wall), the album is never dubbed over the film.
 All the songs were rerecorded featuring the film's cast – including Nicholson and Reed, neither of whom were known for their singing ability (Reed's character's songs were cut from Oliver!, and Nicholson's in On a Clear Day You Can See Forever appeared only in the now-lost roadshow version) – performing the songs in character.
-Of The Who, Daltrey performs as Tommy and Townshend sings narration in place of recitative.
+Of the Who, Daltrey performs as Tommy, Moon performs as Uncle Ernie, and Townshend sings narration in place of recitative.

 The song order is shuffled around considerably; this and the addition of several new songs and links creates a more balanced structure of alternating short and long sequences.
 A large number of songs have new lyrics and instrumentation, and another notable feature is that many of the songs and pieces used on the film soundtrack are alternate versions or mixes from the versions on the soundtrack album.